Threat-focused Iran launches "biggest ever" air drills

 Although the Iranian air drills come just days after the Pentagon's announcement, the exercises appear to have been planned well in advance.

-In September Farzad Esmaili, commander of the army's air defense force, said Iran was planning a large-scale air drill in coming months.
+In September Farzad Esmaili, commander of the army's air defence force, said Iran was planning a large-scale air drill in coming months.

 Various radar and other fixed, tactical and airborne surveillance systems would participate, Esmaili told state news agency IRNA on Thursday.
-The exercise will also test bombers, refueling planes and unmanned aircraft, Esmaili said.
+The exercise will also test bombers, refuelling planes and unmanned aircraft, Esmaili said.

 Iranian media said on Monday that F-4, F-5, F-7, and F-14 fighters would take part.